AABK6/citizen-budget-lab/docs/LEGO_METHOD.md

 Policy Levers → Mass Attribution (V1)

 - Each Policy Lever is defined with a fixed, pre-estimated impact (`fixed_impact_eur`).
-  - `family`: high‑level grouping (PENSIONS, TAXES, HEALTH, DEFENSE, STAFFING, SUBSIDIES, CLIMATE, SOCIAL_SECURITY, PROCUREMENT, OPERATIONS, OTHER).
+  - `family`: high-level grouping (PENSIONS, TAXES, HEALTH, EDUCATION, DEFENCE, ECOLOGY, JUSTICE, UNEMPLOYMENT, PUBLIC_ADMIN, DEBT, LOCAL_GOV, OTHER).
+    - Also supported in the API schema: `TAX_EXPENDITURES` for niche/targeted tax expenditures.
   - `params_schema`: this is now typically empty, as levers are non-parametric.
   - `mapping`: defines how the lever's fixed impact attributes to different COFOG masses.
   - `feasibility`: tags `{ law: bool, admin_lag_months: int, notes: string }` surfaced in the UI.
   - `conflicts_with`: list of lever ids to guard double counting.
+- Depending on the lens, a lever can carry both a functional attribution (`massMapping` / COFOG) and an administrative attribution (`missionMapping`).
+The API schema supports both mappings; the active lens determines which mapping is used for allocation displays.
 - Applying a lever produces a `PolicyEffect` with:
   - `delta_eur`: the fixed accounting impact at horizon.
   - `mass_attribution`: how the delta paints across masses (for ribbons on the Lens Switch).